 A Historical Timeline of Electronic Cigarettes

-2003: The electronic cigarette is first developed in Beijing, China by Hon Lik, a 52 year old pharmacist, inventor and smoker.
-He reportedly invents the device after his father, also a heavy smoker, dies of lung cancer.
-The company Lik worked for, Golden Dragon Holdings, developed the device and changed their name to Ruyan, which means "like smoke."
+2003: What would become the first commercially successful electronic cigarette is created in Beijing, China by Hon Lik, a 52 year old pharmacist, inventor and smoker.
+He reportedly created the device after his father, also a heavy smoker, dies of lung cancer.
+(It is not clear the extent to which his was a de novo rederivation of the technology and to what extent he was drawing upon prior art; he failed to cite much prior art in his patent applications.)
+The company Lik worked for, Golden Dragon Holdings, developed the device and changed its name to Ruyan, which means “like smoke.”

 April 2006: Electronic cigarettes introduced to Europe.